 We take a Piaget-based approach in our approach to using Pupil Premium funding, and try to address basic needs first by ensuring that children are eating regular meals and have appropriate clothing and shoes, before addressing wider issues to support inclusion and eventually academic success, creativity and self-fulfilment.

-Please contact Miss Smith to access this funding.
+Please contact Mr Munro to access this funding.

 If your child is in Year 12 or 13 and meets any of the following criteria: